During the period 2013/14, our team of Community Safety Wardens have carried out 8,791 hours of patrols within the Caerphilly County Borough.

-The Safer Caerphilly Community Safety Partnership is a joint, statutory partnership between Caerphilly County Borough Council, Gwent Police, Gwent Police Authority, Aneurin Bevan Local Health Board, South Wales Local Fire and Rescue Authority and Wales Probation Trust.
+The Safer Caerphilly Community Safety Partnership is a joint, statutory partnership between Caerphilly County Borough Council, Gwent Police, Aneurin Bevan University Health Board, South Wales Local Fire and Rescue Authority and National Probation Service.

 The partnership works with other local partners to reduce levels of crime and disorder, anti social behaviour, substance misuse and fear of crime in the local area.